alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 ##### Prior

+The prior represents our previous beliefs about the value of the model parameters before we see any data, or in other words what we expect to be reasonable.
+If you are observing outcomes from flipping a coin, you might reasonably expect the probability of getting heads to be close to 0.5 in the absence of any data, and you might be unwilling to accept the idea of this probability of being 0 or 1.
+This is encoded in a probability distribution function, usually by using a particular distribution that is convenient given the constraints of the particular problem (for instance, the beta distribution described above is one that is often used to model priors where the parameter in question is a probability).

-Often, in Bayesian inference we don't have strong feelings about what values we might expect for a parameter.
-In those cases, we often try to use something simple, what is known as an *uninformative* prior.
+Often, in Bayesian inference one does not have strong feelings about what values they might expect for a parameter.
+In those cases, we might prefer to use something simple, what is known as an *uninformative* prior.
 These might be expressed as a statement like "every value is equally probable".
-Or in this case we might assume that our prior for the vote probability should be peaked close to 0.5, and then taper off towards 0 and 1, with the argument that US presidential elections are usually decided by a few percentage points difference in the national popular vote.
+Or in this case we might assume that the prior for the vote probability should be peaked close to 0.5, and then taper off towards 0 and 1, with the argument that US presidential elections are usually decided by a few percentage points difference in the national popular vote.
 This might seem very reasonable on the surface, as America is pretty evenly divided between Democrats and Republicans.

 However, mail in votes in practice can be extremely biased towards one party.
 Historically, a large majority of mail in ballots are Democratic, for a variety of reasons.
 Trump also spent much of the campaign sowing doubt about mail-in ballots (telegraphing his post-election strategy of trying to throw them out in court), so his supporters may be much less likely to vote in this manner.
-However, there could also be a situation where the mail-in ballots fall heavily towards a Republican candidate (as we have seen already, more of the Arizona ballots tend to be in favor of Trump).
+However, there could also be a situation where the mail-in ballots fall heavily towards a Republican candidate (as we have seen already, more of the Arizona ballots tend to be in favor of Trump, which is due to late arriving ballots being from Republicans that registered to vote just before the election).
 Thus, based on this I would argue that what we actually want is a prior that is reasonably likely to include some extremes in the vote probability to ensure that our estimate of the final outcome prior to looking at the data doesn't exclude a significant swing.

-This issue illustrates a challenge with Bayesian Hierarchical models -- when the parameter that we have some knowledge about is itself described by a distribution, the priors for the distribution parameters can be more difficult to specify.
+This issue illustrates a challenge with Bayesian Hierarchical models -- when the parameter that I have some knowledge about is itself described by a distribution, the priors for the distribution parameters can be more difficult to specify.
 For this reason, modellers often go one level further and specify prior distributions on the parameters used to specify the priors on the model parameters, which are known as *hyperpriors*, and see how varying the priors changes the outcome of inference.
-We will not explore this level of Bayesian modelling, but it should suffice to say that I tried a number of different choices for the priors before arriving at something that I thought accurately reflected my prior beliefs about the outcome.
+I will not explore this level of Bayesian modelling, but it should suffice to say that I tried a number of different choices for the priors before arriving at something that I thought accurately reflected my prior beliefs about the outcome.

 In the priors that I finally settled on, I use a Lognormal distribution for my prior on $a$ and $b$.
-I choose the parameters of the lognormal distributions for $a$ and $b$ to be slightly different such that more likely to give a democratically-leaning distribution, but still have a decent chance of producing extremes for Trump.
-I also choose the parameters such that we get a mix of values more biased towards the extremes as well as those biased towards values closer to 0.5.
-This should accurately reflect our prior uncertainty in the outcome, as we think there is a decent chance based on historical data that the mail votes are heavily in favor of one candidate.
+Lognormal distributions are frequently used as an alternative to a normal distribution in situations when the parameter in question must be positive (effectively, lognormal distributions can thought of as having the logarithm of the random variable in question following a normal distribution).
+I choose the parameters of the lognormal distributions for $a$ and $b$ to be slightly different such that the resulting distributions are more likely to lean democratically, but still have a decent chance of producing extremes for Trump.
+I also choose the parameters such that I get a mix of values more biased towards the extremes as well as those biased towards values closer to 0.5.
+This should accurately reflect our prior uncertainty in the outcome, as I think there is a decent chance based on historical data that the mail votes are heavily in favor of one candidate.
 Here are some histograms showing single samples of the vote probability drawn from this prior, and an aggregate histogram of 100 samples:

 ```
 from pymc3 import Lognormal